How SeaLab helped iOFFICE dissect, simplify, and unify their application across multiple platforms while increasing usability.

 — Kenton Gray, CTO, iOFFICE

-We set out to unify and improve the user experience of existing OpenSpace applications to provide a state-of-the-art tool for Hummingbird users that is intuitive, flexible, and functions out of the box for companies who use the product.
-Through expert research and development, intuitive design implementation, and effective communication throughout the project, we accomplished these goals and are pleased with the feedback and measurable results.
+We set out to unify and improve the user experience of existing OpenSpace applications to provide a state of the art tool for Hummingbird users that is intuitive, flexible, and functions out of the box for companies who use the product.
+Through expert research & development, intuitive design implementation, and effective communication throughout the project, we accomplished these goals and are pleased with the feedback and measurable results.